microsoft/nni/docs/source/reference/experiment_config.rst

     * - tunerGpuIndices
       - ``list[int]`` or ``str`` or ``int``, optional
-      - Limit the GPUs visible to tuner, assessor, and advisor.
+      - Limit the GPUs visible to tuner and assessor.
         This will be the ``CUDA_VISIBLE_DEVICES`` environment variable of tuner process.
-        Because tuner, assessor, and advisor run in the same process, this option will affect them all.
+        Because tuner and assessor run in the same process, this option will affect both of them.

     * - tuner
       - ``AlgorithmConfig``, optional